KareemE125/kareem-bask-dashboard/README.md

 ## Design and Architectural Decisions
+### Technologies Used
   - **Next.js 14:** Utilized for its powerful features like file-based routing, server-side rendering, and static site generation.
   - **React Query:** Implemented for efficient data fetching, caching, synchronization, and hydration (prefetching) ensuring that the dashboard is always up-to-date.
   - **Tailwind CSS:** Used for utility-first CSS styling, enabling rapid and consistent UI development.
   - **Shadcn:** Integrated for theme customization capabilities, allowing users to personalize their dashboard experience.
   - **TypeScript:** Employed to enhance type safety and maintain code quality across the application.
   - **Error and Loading States:** Implemented using Next.js’s built-in error.js, loading.js, and not-found.js files for handling different states seamlessly.
   - **Responsive Layout:** Ensured through the use of CSS Grid and Flexbox, making the dashboard adaptable to various screen sizes.

+### Layout and Components
+  - **Horizontal Navbar:** Features theme customizers (dark/light mode and color palette).
+Includes links to other parts of the dashboard, though only the first tab is functional.
+  - **Aside Navbar:** A sidebar that is hidden on smaller screens and becomes a side drawer on mobile and tablet views.
+  - **Main Content Area:**
+    - **Cards:** Display key statistics.
+    - **Charts:** Visualize data trends, such as sales over time and user engagement.
+    - **Tables:** Show detailed data with options for filtering, sorting, and column management.
+    - **Map:** Provides a geographical view with markers indicating user activities.
+  - **Resizability:** Widgets like charts and tables are resizable, allowing users to customize their layout.

 ## Setup Instructions